 12+ I am a sucker for a good book cover.
 So, while I hadn't registered the hype over A. J. Finn's debut novel, The Woman in the Window, it had caught my eye in bookshops.
 And as I am also a fan of Jimmy Stewart's Alfred Hitchcock movies, I was intrigued by its homage to the 1954 classic, Rear Window.

-But what spurred me to buy the book wasn't the cover or my Rear Window curiosity, it was the furore caused by the article in The New Yorker (11 February 2018) exposing the deceptions of the man behind The Woman in the Window.
-And a subsequent Better Reading podcast (8 February 2019) interview with the man, who writes as A. J. Finn, Dan Mallory.
+What spurred me to buy the book wasn't the cover or my Rear Window curiosity, but the furore caused by the article in The New Yorker (11 February 2018), exposing the deceptions of the man behind The Woman in the Window.
+And a subsequent Better Reading podcast (8 February 2019) interview with the man, writing as A. J. Finn, Dan Mallory.

 A pseudonym is not uncommon among writers; Wikipedia lists a page of notable nom de plumes (A. J. Finn wasn't on the list, so I added him).
 And in Mallory's case, as a well-known editor in the publishing industry, where a debut flop could be embarrassing and career-ending, pitching his novel as A. J. Finn proved a wise commercial move.